 - Level 1 License: $100.00 x number of properties licensed under the corporate parent in Indiana

 - Level 2 License: $50.00 x number of properties licensed under the corporate parent in Indiana

 - Level 3 License: $25.00 x number of properties licensed under the corporate parent in Indiana

 Duties of an Occupational Licensee

-If a licensee does not comply with the statutes and regulations governing casino gambling, the licensee may be subject to disciplinary action including suspension, revocation of the license, or a fine up to $5,000.
+If a Licensee does not comply with the statutes and regulations governing casino gambling, the Licensee may be subject to disciplinary action including suspension, revocation of the license, or a fine of up to $5,000.